-Camping in the lap of Himalayas is something each one of dream about and when it comes to camping in Ladakh, it becomes a pristine dream 🙂 🙂 … When traveling to Ladakh, camping is considered to be one of the key adventure activities by the people with the craze of adventure.
+Camping in the lap of Himalayas is something each one dreams about and when it comes to camping in Ladakh, it becomes a pristine dream 🙂 🙂 … When traveling to Ladakh, camping is considered to be one of the key adventure activities by the people with the craze of adventure.

 And, I will say why not??

-When you have the luxury of a billion star place to stay right in the middle of nowhere with nothing but just raw nature surrounding you and your soul, who can say no to it.
+When you have the luxury of a billion-star place to stay right in the middle of nowhere with nothing but just raw nature surrounding you and your soul, who can say no to it.

 Today in this article, I will talk about some important tips which you should keep in mind while camping in Ladakh.

 Let's quickly dive into the details:

 There is usually a common confusion or question among almost everyone looking forward to camp in Ladakh.
 Well, the experience of camping in places like Ladakh can be a little different than camping in the jungles or lower hills.

 Ladakh is a cold desert, and finding water everywhere is a challenge too and must be kept in mind when camping in Ladakh.
 Secondly, the high altitude takes a different toll on the body, and acclimatization becomes the key factor to the success of your camping in.

 Camping in Ladakh is certainly possible and thousands of people camp every year in Ladakh.
 You need to take care of some points that will help you plan a better camping trip to Leh Ladakh.